-- 1. Coercion by the immediate use or threatened use of force. - 2.
-When the victim is incapable of consent by reason of mental disorder, mental defect drugs, alcohol, sleep or any other similar impairment of cognition and such condition is known (or should have reasonably been known). - 3.
-The victim is intentionally deceived as to the nature of the act. - 4.
-The victim is intentionally deceived to erroneously believe that the person is the victim's spouse. - Consent: Fuller Theological Seminary defines consent in its Policy Against Sexual Misconduct, found at www.Fuller.edu/TitlelX, as follows: - a.
+- a.
 Consent is knowing, voluntary, and clear permission by word or action, to engage in mutually agreed upon sexual activity or contact.
 Since individuals may experience the same interaction in different ways, it is the responsibility of each party to make certain that the other has provided ongoing, clear consent to engaging in the activity or contact.
 For consent to be valid there must be a clear expression in words or actions that the other individual agreed to that specific sexual conduct. - b.
 A person cannot consent if he or she is unable to understand what is happening or is disoriented, helpless, asleep, or unconscious for any reason, including due to alcohol, other drugs, including so-called "date rape" drugs, or medication.
 An individual who engages in sexual activity when the individual knows, or should know, that the other person is physically or mentally incapacitated has violated this policy.
-The question of what the responding party (respondent) should have known is objectively based on what a reasonable person in the place of the responding party, sober and exercising good judgment, would have known about the condition of the reporting party (complainant). - c.
+The question of what the responding party (respondent) should have known is objectively based on what a reasonable person in the place of the respondent, sober and exercising good judgment, would have known about the condition of the complainant. - c.
 Incapacitation is defined as a state where someone cannot make rational, reasonable decisions because they lack the capacity to give knowing consent (e.g., to understand the "who, what, when, where, why or how" of their sexual interaction).
-This policy also covers a person whose incapacity results from a mental or developmental disability, involuntary physical restraint, and/or from the taking of incapacitating drugs.
+This policy also covers a person whose incapacity results from a mental or developmental disability, involuntary physical restraint, and/or from the taking of incapacitating drugs. - d.

-- d.
 Consent to some sexual contact (such as kissing or fondling) cannot be presumed to be consent for other sexual activity (such as intercourse).
 A current or previous dating relationship is not sufficient to constitute consent.
 Silence or the absence of resistance alone is not consent. - e.
 A person can withdraw consent at any time during sexual activity by expressing in words or actions that he or she no longer wants the act to continue, and, if that happens, the other person must stop immediately. - f.
 A minor below the age of consent according to state law cannot consent to sexual activity.
 This means that sexual contact by an adult with a person below the age of consent is a crime as well as a violation of this policy, even if the minor appeared to have wanted to engage in the act.